The Enrollment Process

 Step 1: Phone Interview

 Arrange a phone interview and one of our recruiters will determine if you are an eligible candidate.
 The Phone Screen is a conversation between you, as a potential volunteer, and a recruiter.
 It is the first required step in participating in a clinical trial. and you should set aside about 45 minutes to an hour.
 Your recruiter will ask you a series of general questions concerning your contact information, height and weight, age, race and personal health history.
 By collecting this information, your recruiter will determine if you might fit the criteria for any upcoming studies.
-Many of the phone screen questions can be answered online. [link to Clinical Conductor form] Doing so will notify our recruitment team that you are interested in studies, will register you for study updates and will also speed up the phone screen process.
+Many of the phone screen questions can be answered online.
+Doing so will notify our recruitment team that you are interested in studies, will register you for study updates and will also speed up the phone screen process.
 Once you complete your online portion, a recruiter will call you to complete the phone screen.

 Once your information has been added into the database, either by you via download or by speaking with a recruiter, your recruiter will then discuss the details of any studies you might qualify for.
 The recruiter will explain the time commitment, specific dates, research purpose and compensation of the trials.